yan-duarte/yan-duarte.github.io/_posts/2016-10-17-MLDA-Assignment3.md

 ## **Running a Lasso Regression Analysis whitout split training and test**

-As my data set has a relatively small number of observations, I run the lasso regression analysis whiout split it into training and test data sets.
+As my data set has a relatively small number of observations, I run the lasso regression analysis without split it into training and test data sets.
 You can see the code and the output [here](https://github.com/yan-duarte/yan-duarte.github.io/blob/master/archives/mlda-ass3.2.ipynb)

 The results were: